sreeise/graph-rs-sdk/README.md

 ### The following is a list of the current work next to be done:

-    1. Continue to integrate custom OAuth credentials.
+    1. OAuth 2.0 grant types.
     2. Traits for downloading/moving/uploading and various other actions for drive files.

 Requires Rust nightly: